 Exhibit Organization & Themes

-With the goal of creating intimate connections between people and animals, the zoo will over time incorporate modern, natural exhibits that interpret six different animal-based themes from around the world.
+With the goal of creating intimate connections between people and animals, the zoo will over time incorporate modern, natural exhibits that interpret five different animal-based themes from around the world.

 Accomplishing our goal